Awesome-Image-Registration-Organization/awesome-image-registration/README.md

 ## 1. Books & Tutorials
 ### 1.1.
 Books

-#### natural image
+#### Natural image

 [Multiple view geometry in computer vision](https://www.robots.ox.ac.uk/~vgg/hzbook/) by Richard Hartley and Andrew Zisserman, 2004: Mathematic and geometric basis for 2D-2D and 2D-3D registration.
-A **must-read** for people in the field of registration. [[E-book\]](http://cvrs.whu.edu.cn/downloads/ebooks/Multiple View Geometry in Computer Vision (Second Edition).pdf)
+A **must-read** for people in the field of registration.
+[E-book](http://cvrs.whu.edu.cn/downloads/ebooks/Multiple%20View%20Geometry%20in%20Computer%20Vision%20(Second%20Edition).pdf)

 [Computer Vision: A Modern Approach](http://www.informit.com/store/computer-vision-a-modern-approach-9780136085928) by David A. Forsyth, Jean Ponce:  for upper-division undergraduate- and  graduate-level courses in computer vision found in departments of  Computer Science, Computer Engineering and Electrical Engineering.